 |6||Postmodern / Pluralistic||Egalitarian; relativistic; situational; accepting of fluid affiliations; acknowledges that there are multiple, valid ways of perceiving reality, and tries to accept all people and life forms by placing value on diversity; may be seen as a means of accommodating multiple tribes, gangs and mythic orders within a single, overarching social order; consensus-based decision-making.||Green||Green|

 |7||Integral / Systemic||Sees the importance of the earlier levels, and of the developmental model as a whole; while still acknowledging the value of diversity, also recognizes the validity of healthy value hierarchies.||Yellow||Teal|

 |8||Integral / Holistic||Sort of like the prior level but with a more holistic sense of the kosmos.||Turquoise||Turquoise|

 |9||Post-Integral||This is sort of a place-holder for higher levels, based on the belief that continued human evolution will continue to produce higher levels of consciousness.||Coral||Indigo|

-Note also that what I am referring to as levels 1 - 6 are sometimes referred to as “first tier”, while higher levels are “second tier” or “third tier”.
-It seems to me that gradations of levels beyond 6 are sometimes based more on wishful thinking than on actual observation of human social behavior, so I am not entirely convinced that distinctions between levels above first tier are meaningful: of course, proponents of these higher levels would probably insist that my position is based on me being “stuck” at a lower level.
+What I am referring to as levels 1 - 6 are sometimes referred to as “first tier,” while higher levels are “second tier” or “third tier.”
+It seems to me that gradations of levels beyond 7 are sometimes based more on aspiration than on reality: of course, proponents of these higher levels would probably insist that my position is based on me being “stuck” at a lower level.
 I will leave it to the reader to make these sorts of judgments.